 Today, the Domaine is producing the following appellations:

-Jean-Marc has a licence to buy grapes, and occasionally produces négoce wines, when the quality of grapes meets his criteria.
-To date, a few appellations have been made such as Puligny-Montrachet 1er cru “Les Caillerets” as well as “Les Folatières”.
+Jean-Marc has a licence to buy grapes, and produces négoce wines, when the quality of grapes meets his criteria.
+To date, a few appellations have been or are made such as Puligny-Montrachet 1er cru “Les Caillerets”, “Les Folatières”, Corton-Charlemagne, Chevalier-Montrachet as well as Meursault 1er cru “les Genevrières (first vintage 2016).

 Since 2000, the vineyards have been farmed organically in order for the soils to express themselves more accurately and precisely.
 The Domaine has been certified organic since the 2013 vintage.
 Furthermore, Jean-Marc is using a massale selection, replacing the oldest, dying vines with cuttings from the best performing old vines of the Domaine.
 This process is not easy but creates a defining ‘Domaine DNA’.
 The mother vineyard used at Roulot is the “À Mon Plaisir – Clos du Haut Tesson”.